Halloween is a dream come true for kids.

 She's always eagerly awaited trick-or-treaters because she enjoys seeing kids dressed up and seeing them happy.
 When she moved to The Birches this past July, she didn't realize she'd get to continue her favorite Halloween tradition, but she's glad that she does.
 And many Birches residents feel the same.

 "The trick-or-treaters looked so cute," said Birches resident Pat McCann.
 "One was wearing a bridesmaid dress, and one was dressed in scrubs holding a baby in her hands.
 And then there was Wonder Woman, and she was darling."

 Many older adults, like McCann, love seeing kids dressed up because they're downright adorable.
 But for most, it goes far beyond cuteness.
 They love it because it reminds them of when they were young parents—one of the happiest times in their lives.

 "It was sure memory lane for me," said Birches resident Anne Hickey.
 "It brought me back to when I used to take my kids out."

 Of course, older adults (residents of The Birches included) don't just enjoy handing out treats.
 They even enjoy partaking in the "trick" part of the holiday by giving impish kids a taste of their own medicine.

-“I had tootsie rolls, and one kid asked me if he could take two.
-I told him just one.
-And then I said to him, ‘Tricks or treat!’ and I let him take two,” Hickey said with a chuckle.
+"I had tootsie rolls, and one kid asked me if he could take two, and I told him just one.
+And then I said to him, 'Tricks or treat!' and I let him take two," Hickey said with a chuckle.

-If there’s an older adult in your life who loves Halloween, invite him or her over for your family’s Halloween festivities or bring some Halloween fun to them.
-They’ll certainly appreciate the opportunity to walk down that pumpkin-lined lane of memories one more time.
+If there's an older adult in your life who loves Halloween, invite them over for your family's Halloween festivities or bring some Halloween fun to them.
+They'll certainly appreciate the opportunity to walk down that pumpkin-lined lane of memories one more time.